amitmse/in_Python_/Random_Forest/README.md

 	hrs_per_week being lower on the Gini scale.
 This may indicate a bias towards using numeric variables to split nodes because there are potentially many split points.

+Importance for numeric outcomes

+	The previous example used a categorical outcome.
+For a numeric outcome (as show below) there are two similar measures:

+	Percentage increase in mean square error is analogous to accuracy-based importance, and is calculated by shuffling the values of the out-of-bag samples.
+	Increase in node purity is analogous to Gini-based importance, and is calculated based on the reduction in sum of squared errors whenever a variable is chosen to split.

+	One advantage of the Gini-based importance is that the Gini calculations are already performed during training, so minimal extra computation is required.
+A disadvantage is that splits are biased towards variables with many classes, which also biases the importance measure.
+Both methods may overstate the importance of correlated predictors.

+## Gini Importance / Mean Decrease in Impurity (MDI)